-- Increase or sustain funding to prevent and end homelessness - Create sustainable and flexible State funding sources to enable communities to serve more people with outreach, shelter, eviction prevention, supportive housing, and short-term rent assistance programs; and - Incentive alignment of health, human services, and housing programs by facilitating data sharing, and providing one-time funding for systems redesign efforts undertaken by willing counties. - Create new sources of funding and incentive programs for the production of affordable housing - Incentivize jurisdictional cooperation and regional housing planning as is envisioned with the RED; - Reduce the voter threshold requirement for funding of local affordable housing and infrastructure to 55%; - Reinstate Tax Increment Financing for affordable housing and related infrastructure; - Support CEQA streamlining efforts in declared disaster areas; and - Prioritize projects and reward jurisdictions that focus local resources to meet highest climate readiness and resilience criteria, and to areas impacted by natural disaster. - Preserve mobile home parks as a valuable housing resource - Support legislation that improves rent stabilization tools including protections from displacement and unreasonable rent increases for mobile home park tenants; and - Ensure that code enforcement does not result in closure of mobile home parks (or other affordable housing) unless it is an immediate danger to life, health and safety.
+- Increase or sustain funding to prevent and end homelessness through - Direct allocations to either to the county directly or the local continuum of care (COC) as the counties are responsible for the broad scope of services and mandates provided to successfully move individuals out of homelessness; - Sustainable and flexible State funding sources to enable communities to serve more people with outreach, shelter, eviction prevention, supportive housing, and shortterm rent assistance programs; - Establishment of immediate solutions to address encampments; - Expand sheltering services to include indoor-outdoor shelters, such as Los Guilicos Village, and trailers from the State, used in response to the encampment at the Joe Rodota Trail in the County in Winter 2020; - Expanded bridge housing, so those who are already in transition can be indoors immediately after entering into services; - o Increased permanent supportive housing toward 1,000 unit goal; - Increased opportunities such as Project Homekey providing funding, separate regulatory rules specific to address immediate needs; - Multi-element approaches to address homelessness and mental illness including cooccurring substance use disorders; and - o Incentivized alignment of health, human services, and housing programs by facilitating data sharing, and providing one-time funding for systems redesign efforts undertaken by willing counties. - Create new sources of funding and incentive programs for the production of affordable housing through - Incentivized jurisdictional cooperation and regional housing planning; - Reducing the voter threshold requirement for funding of local affordable housing and infrastructure to 55%; - Reinstating Tax Increment Financing for affordable housing and related infrastructure; - Supporting CEQA streamlining efforts in declared disaster areas; and - Prioritizing projects and reward jurisdictions that focus local resources to meet highest climate readiness and resilience criteria, and to areas impacted by natural disaster.

-- Address disparities in housing: - Ensure that disaster recovery resources reach all impacted households, including those with the lowest incomes who are often the hardest-hit by disasters and have the fewest resources to recover; and - Ensure that new state mandated climate legislation considers possible unintended impacts on low-income Sonoma County residents.
+- Preserve mobile home parks as a valuable housing resource - Improving rent stabilization tools including protections from displacement and unreasonable rent increases for mobile home park tenants; and - Ensuring that code enforcement does not result in closure of mobile home parks (or other affordable housing) unless it is an immediate danger to life, health and safety. - Address disparities in housing through: - Ensuring that disaster recovery resources reach all impacted households, including those with the lowest incomes who are often the hardest-hit by disasters and have the fewest resources to recover; - Ensuring that new state mandated climate legislation considers possible unintended impacts on low-income Sonoma County residents; and - Increasing accessibility to and levels of support from federal and state food programs including SNAP (CalFresh), Older Americans Act (Senior Title IIIC Nutrition Programs) etc.